captbaritone/jordaneldredge.com/_posts/2015-03-13-i-think-my-new-paste-bin-should-be-immune-to-takedown-notices.md

 ---
 title: "I think my new paste bin should be immune to takedown notices"
 layout: post
+summary: I recently released a new website called HashBin which avoids being able to see the content the pastes it helps create.
 ---

 I recently released a new website called [HashBin](http://hashb.in).
 It takes